sous-chefs/firewall/README.md

 default['firewall']['ubuntu_iptables'] = true
 ```

-By default, Red Hat & CentOS >= 7.0 chooses firewalld.
+By default, Red Hat & CentOS >= 7.0 choose firewalld.
 To switch to iptables, set this in an attribute file:
 ```
 default['firewall']['redhat7_iptables'] = true
 ```